 - Strawberry Lemon Poppy Seed Scones

-- Ham & Cheese Savory Scones
+- Ham & Cheese Scones

 - Mixed Berry (pictured): Follow recipe below and add fresh or frozen mixed berries.
 Raspberries and blackberries burst easily, so don’t go overboard on those.